demianmnave/CML/README.md

 ## Using the CML

-Currently, CML does not have a `make install` option.
-As it is header-only, it is simple enough to copy the `cml` header directory into your project, and setup your build to reference it.
+As it is header-only, it is simple enough to copy the `cml` header directory into your project and setup your build to reference it.
+Users of CMake 3.15+ can also leverage [`cmake --install ...`](make.org/cmake/help/v3.15/manual/cmake.1.html#install-a-project) and [`find_package(CML CONFIG)`](https://cmake.org/cmake/help/v3.15/command/find_package.html) to integrate CML into a CMake project.

 ## Running Tests